 Note: Timber wedges or other rigid materials may be used at the fixing points.
+Installation instructions apply only to lining boards 19-21mm thick.

 When affixing lining through the face, use two bullet head brad nails, into each support.
 The heads may be either left flush with the surface or punched and filled with a colour matching wood filler.